 We could be on the brink of another exciting, glorious age to be a Cardinal fan.
 Cardinals are beautiful creatures that stand out from the rest of the aviary community with their bold, red feathers.
 However, that vivid hue of red has been dimmed the last couple of years.
 Imagine the very near future, full of rebirth, implications of possible historical milestones.
 A lot of re’s were cast out earlier in this scroll forecasting renaissance.
 How about a Cardinal that rises from the ashes with red fire instead of feathers?
 A Cardinal Phoenix.
 A reincarnation…

 Steve Springer is a lifelong University of Louisville fan and was Volvo's "Biggest Fan of the Big East" in 2011.
 He's a sportswriter for the Murray Ledger & Times, in addition to teaching physical education.
-He graduated from Eastern High School, attended the University of Louisville, and earned his BS degree at Murray State University.
+He graduated from Eastern High School, earned a Master's degree from the University of Louisville and his BS degree at Murray State University.
+His Twitter handle is @racercard.